boalang/xtext-ide/README.md

 ## Exporting ##

+Before exporting, make sure to bump the version in *both* manifest files and the feature.xml file.

 In order to properly export the IDE to an Eclipse update site, you need to have Eclipse PDE installed: